dayaketu/Habitica-IFTTT/SETUP.md

 ![Example of creating Maker Webhooks action](https://cdn.glitch.com/98d7e0eb-a328-4feb-9f6b-48eb446dc509%2Fpost-to-glitch.PNG?1494338572116)

 Now when that service triggers, Glitch will receive a request.
-The Glitch app will check to make sure that the key you sent matches the `GLITCH_APP_KEY` in your `.env` file, then it will make an API request to Habitica to a
+The Glitch app will check to make sure that the key you sent matches the `GLITCH_APP_KEY` in your `.env` file, then it will make an API request to Habitica to add a To-Do with the title you specified.
+Refresh your Tasks and you should see your new To-Do item!

+# Some other ideas

+Create a To-Do in Habitica when you:

+* Forward an email to IFTTT tagged #habitica
+* Bookmark content in Code School so you'll remember to come back to it
+*